-What is InterLuxe?
-This has proven a common question on the heels of some relatively recent acquisition announcements, including the one involving buzzy young brand, Cushnie et Ochs.
-Founded just last year by New York-based private equity firm Lee Equity Partners, together with fashion industry veterans Allen Questrom (former CEO of Neiman Marcus and Barneys New York), Gary Wassner (one of the most noteworthy financial advisors and investors in the fashion industry), and Melissa Beste (former CEO of Akris North America and the UK and president of Americas for Alexander McQueen), InterLuxe invests in emerging fashion brands.
+On the heels of some relatively recent acquisitions, including the one involving buzzy young brand, Cushnie et Ochs, InterLuxe is something of a budding American conglomerate.
+Founded just last year by New York-based private equity firm Lee Equity Partners, together with fashion industry veterans Allen Questrom (former CEO of Neiman Marcus and Barneys New York), Gary Wassner (one of the most noteworthy financial advisors and investors in the fashion industry), and Melissa Beste (former CEO of Akris North America and the UK and president of Americas for Alexander McQueen), InterLuxe invests in both emerging and newly-established fashion brands.

-According to its website, “InterLuxe invests in emerging fashion and luxury brands with leading design talent, exceptional product, and a strong customer following.
-Our goal is to accelerate growth across distribution channels by solving internal resource and capital constraints and allowing talented design and management teams to focus on their core competencies.”
+According to its website, InterLuxe's goal is "to accelerate growth across distribution channels by solving internal resource and capital constraints and allowing talented design and management teams to focus on their core competencies.”

 Its formation and recent acquisitions follow something of similar endeavors by the likes of Andrew Rosen, Mickey Drexler, and Stephen Ruzow's Pegasus Apparel Group.
 As noted by the New York Times' Vanessa Friedman recently, "Andrew Rosen, who founded Theory and later acquired Helmut Lang, was once credited by Anna Wintour with building 'an American equivalent' of LVMH.
 But his company is now owned by Fast Retailing, the Japanese-based parent of Uniqlo, and while he has personal investments in Rag & Bone, Proenza Schouler and Alice and Olivia, they are minority stakes."